 As the car’s engine warms up once started, the coolant heats up in the engine, and is pumped round the cooling system by the water pump.
 It passes through the radiator to cool down again, and the whole system is kept at a constant temperature by the thermostat.

-When a heater matrix is made part of the system, the heated coolant passes through it, and the cabin temperature is controlled by a valve that limits the amount of coolant passing through the matrix.
+When a heater matrix is made part of the system, the heated coolant passes through it, and the cabin temperature is controlled by a valve that limits the amount of coolant or air passing through the matrix.

 The simplest systems moderate the temperature by use of a door to block off the heater matrix, and so stopping it heating the air being drawn into the cabin.